October 2013 | Prepared For Survival - Food Storage & Preparedness

 Clothes Dryer - Save Money By Not Using Dryer!

 I finally moved my shelf/clothes dryer into the kitchen.
 Much better place for it.
 In the utility room there wasn't much heat blowing around and stuff didn't dry good.
 Now it is where the heat from oven, kerosene heater, and vent (if its on) are giving it heat to dry quicker.
 Great shelf/clothes dryer combo I got at thrift store a while ago for a couple of dollars.
-Gaiam Natural Laundry Drying Rack, Wall Shelf, Extends to 22" is a great looking one that I found on Amazon.
+Laundry Drying Rack is a great looking one that I found on Amazon.
 Would be a great gift for someone that is wanting to save some money.
 I plan on hanging my towels on this to dry so I am not using my dryer so much.
 Whenever I have a load of towels it takes forever , so I usually hang them outside on my Umbrella-Style Clothes Dryer, but with it getting colder I am wanting something for inside.
 So not using the dryer constantly.
 Could even use this for t-shirts and stuff.

 Friday, October 18, 2013